ivaluev/test-phonewords-wp-node/README.md

 - styled-components (themed)
 - ui frameword - material-ui - can be changed to Bootstrap, Semantic, Ant, Ring etc or fully custom
 - @material-ui
-- bachend - koa - can be express
+- backend - koa - can be express
-- ...
+- testing - react-testing-libraty and jest (not done)

 ## Scripts